 Making the perfect chicken pot pie is not difficult, but it isn’t exactly a piece of cake either (sorry for the bad pun).
-This recipe is straightforward, and has an absolutely mouthwateringly delicious result.
+Although this recipe has a lot of ingredients, it is straightforward, and has an absolutely mouthwateringly delicious result.
 You’ll want to make this every Sunday!
 I started out using Thomas Keller’s recipe from the Ad Hoc At Home cookbook, which is one of my most often used cookbooks.
-As great a chef as Keller is, I have to say that after four iterations, my recipe is tastier.
-I hope you enjoy it as much as we do!
+As great a chef as Keller is, I have to say that after years of perfecting this recipe, I can honestly say mine is tastier.
+I hope you enjoy this version of chicken pot pie as much as we do!

 1 lb bone-in chicken breast

 3-4 cups low sodium chicken broth (enough to cover the breast while cooking)

 4 bay leaves

 1 tsp salt

 1 lb red skinned potatoes (skin on), cut into 1/2″ cubes

 2 large stalks celery, cut into 1/4″ slices

 1 Tbsp chopped fresh thyme, plus 4-5 whole sprigs